v43ky/ShortiumPoppyLite/README.md

 - If you see a warning that the file isn't verified, click Continue to complete the process.
 -
 ## **Final Step: Authentication🌟**
-- Once the client secret file is uploaded, the program will open your browser for Google account verification.
+- The program will open your browser for Google account verification once the client secret file is uploaded.
 - Complete the authentication process, and you're ready to start uploading videos!

 ---